Illinois Compiled Statutes

 utilize existing services and funding rather than create new, duplicative services.

 (2) Include plans for coordination and collaboration

-with existing perinatal substance abuse programs.
+with existing perinatal substance use disorder services.

 (3) Include goals and objectives for reducing the